cabforum/smime/SBR.md

 **CA Key Pair**: A Key Pair where the Public Key appears as the Subject Public Key Info in one or more Root CA Certificate(s) and/or Subordinate CA Certificate(s).

-**Certificate**: An electronic document that uses a digital signature to bind a public key and an identity.
+**Certificate**: An electronic document that uses a digital signature to bind a Public Key and an identity.

 **Certification Authority (or CA)**: An organization that is responsible for the creation, issuance, revocation, and management of Certificates.
 The term applies equally to both Root CAs and Subordinate CAs.